raspberrypilearning/non-player-characters/en/step_6.md

 From the Hierarchy window drag:
-+ The Shield child GameObject of the Rat to the 'Turbo' property
++ The Shield child GameObject of the Rat to the Turbo property
-+ The Shield child GameObject of the Player to the 'Player Turbo' property
++ The Shield child GameObject of the Player to the Player Turbo property
-+ The Player GameObject to the 'Player' property
++ The Player GameObject to the Player property
-+ The Canvas child GameObject of the Rat to the 'Canvas' property
++ The Canvas child GameObject of the Rat to the Canvas property

 ![The Script component for Ally Controller showing Turbo populated with the Shield GameObject and Canvas populated with the Canvas GameObject.](images/script-objects.png)